-As noted earlier, the company's entire sales of products are invoiced to a related party forming part of Mizzi Organisation, with the objective that the related party acts as the sole customer facing entity for the Organisation's beverage activities from that date.
-Accordingly, the company's debtors include significant amounts due from this related party (see Note 6).
+The company's debtors include significant amounts due from related parties, primarily from related parties forming part of the Mizzi Organisation and other related parties (see Note 7).
 The Organisation's treasury monitors intra-group credit exposures at individual entity level on a regular basis and ensures timely performance of these assets in the context of overall group liquidity management.
-The company assesses the credit quality of related parties taking into account financial position, performance and other factors.
+The group assesses the credit quality of these related parties taking into account financial position, performance and other factors.
 The company takes cognisance of the related party relationship with these entities and management does not expect any losses from non-performance or default.
-Other than the sales arrangement with the related party referred to previously, all other balances owed by related parties are repayable on demand.
-Accordingly, expected credit losses are based on the assumption that repayment of the balance is demanded at the reporting date.
+Since these balances owed by related parties are repayable on demand, expected credit losses are based on the assumption that repayment of the balance is demanded at the reporting date.
 Accordingly, the expected credit loss allowance attributable to such balances is insignificant.